-It also was valued in old times for its laxative properties.
-Not exactly elegant but hey, those were old times!
+It also was valued for its laxative/purgative properties.

 It has properties of both a climber and a shrub rose so it can do well in a variety of areas.
 It can be trained as well, and thus looks great on a wall where the long branches can spread the scent.
 The blooms start in mid-summer and can last all the way into the early fall periods.